AI engine: Second generation - the AI engine ML

-The second generation of AMD's AI engines, or AI engine ML (AIE-ML), provides some architectural modifications with respect to the first generation, focusing on performance and efficiency for machine-learning workloads.
+The second generation of AMD's AI engines, or AI Engine ML (AIE-ML), provides some architectural modifications with respect to the first generation, focusing on performance and efficiency for machine learning workloads.

 AIE-ML possesses almost twice the density of computing per tile, improved memory bandwidth, and natively supports data types with more AI inference workload-optimized formats such as INT8 and bfloat formats.
 These optimizations allow the second-generation engine to deliver up to three times more TOPS per watt than the underlying AI engine, which was primarily built for DSP-heavy workloads and required explicit SIMD programming and hand-coded data partitioning.

-Recent publications from researchers and institutions confirm that AIE-ML offers more scalable, more on-chip memory, and more computational power, making it better suited for edge-based modern ML inference workloads.
+Recent publications from researchers and institutions confirm that AIE-ML offers greater scalability, more on-chip memory, and more computational power, making it better suited for edge-based modern ML inference workloads.
 These advances collectively counter the limitations of the first generation.

-According to the company official documentation, there are some key similarities and differences between the two architectures.
+Official documentation identifies several key similarities and differences between the two architectures: